AnomalyInnovations/toolbeam-cli/README.md

 ## Support

 Have a feature request or find a bug?
-[Open a new issue](https://github.com/AnomalyInnovations/toolbeam-cli/issues/new) or contact us via [email](mailto:contact@anomalyinnovations.com).
+Chat with us on [Gitter](https://gitter.im/toolbeam-cli/Lobby), open a [new issue](https://github.com/AnomalyInnovations/toolbeam-cli/issues/new), or send us an [email](mailto:contact@toolbeam.com).

 ## License